 Pizza.
 Just saying the word makes most of us smile.
-It’s that ultimate comfort food, the treat we all secretly (or not so secretly) love.
-But here’s the twist — could pizza actually be good for you?
-Before you raise an eyebrow, let’s dive into the facts.
+It’s the universal love language.
+The ultimate comfort food.
+The treat we all secretly (or not-so-secretly) crave at least once a week.
+But here’s the twist: could pizza actually be good for you?Before you raise an eyebrow and clutch your salad defensively, let’s dive into the science, the secrets, and the surprisingly delicious truth.

 Can Pizza Actually Be Healthy For You?